Call for papers

 Frequently asked questions can be found here.

 All submissions must be in PDF format.
 Submissions are limited to eight content pages, including all figures and tables, in the NIPS “submission” style; additional pages containing only references are allowed.
 You must use the NIPS 2018 LaTeX style file; this year’s style file incorporates several new changes (including a new “preprint” option for non-anonymous preprints).
-You will be required to validate the formatting of your submission using the NIPS paper checker; please check that your submission validates well in advance of the deadline to avoid server congestion.
+You are encouraged to validate the formatting of your submission using the NIPS paper checker; please check that your submission validates well in advance of the deadline to avoid server congestion.
 The maximum file size for submissions is 50MB.
 Submissions that violate the NIPS style (e.g., by decreasing margins or font sizes) or page limits may be rejected without further review.
+If your submission is accepted, you will be allowed a ninth content page for the camera-ready version.

 Authors may submit up to 100MB of supplementary material, such as proofs, derivations, data, or source code; all supplementary material must be in PDF or ZIP format.
+Supplementary material should be material, created by the authors, that directly supports the submission content.
+Like submissions, supplementary material must be anonymized.
 To submit supplementary material, first upload your submission.
 You will then be able to upload supplementary material from the author console.
 Looking at supplementary material is at the discretion of the reviewers.

 Non-anonymous preprints (on arXiv, social media, websites, etc.) are permitted, though preprints in the NIPS style must use the new “preprint” option, rather than the “final” option.
 Reviewers will be instructed not to actively look for such preprints, but encountering them will not constitute a conflict of interest.
 Authors may submit work to NIPS that is already available as a preprint (e.g., on arXiv) without citing it; however, previously published papers by the authors on related topics must be cited (with adequate anonymization to preserve double-blind reviewing; see below).